SiminaChisavu/react-crud-application/README.md

 ### Home page

-In this page are displayed the followings:
+In this page are displayed the following:

 1. Navigation meniu
 2. A drop-down menu with social media links